We bring the BEST value in 6×8 mirrors of any provider in the market, but did you know that we will cut our mirrors to fit your needs?

 A front and side gym mirror is recommended for best results.
 This height also works well while standing on a treadmill or stairclimber, a workout mirror In front of you is better than staring at a wall and it helps with balance.
 Try to avoid having your new gym mirrors mounted directly across from each other in a small room, mirror reflecting mirror creates an unpleasant tunnel effect.

 The other major factor to consider with ballet mirrors is the ballet barre.
-In the past glass shops have drilled holes in the mirrors to mount the ballet barre, this is very expensive and ends up over time with chips and cracks in the mirror from stress .
-The simplest way is to either use a floor mounted barre or mount a wood strip the entire length of the ballet barre about 4″-6″ wide ( glued and screwed ) to the wall at your preferred distance from the floor , mount your ballet barre brackets to that , then we’ll mount your new ballet mirrors above and below that strip of wood , this way drastically cutting the chances of accidental breakage from weak spots in the mirror and saving you hundreds of dollars in drilling charges and breakage later.
+In the past, glass shops have drilled holes in the mirrors to mount the ballet barre, this is very expensive and ends up over time with chips and cracks in the mirror from stress .
+The simplest way is to either use a floor mounted barre or mount a wood strip the entire length of the ballet barre about 4″-6″ wide (glued and screwed) to the wall at your preferred distance from the floor, mount your ballet barre brackets to that, then we’ll mount your new ballet mirrors above and below that strip of wood.
+This way drastically cuts the chances of accidental breakage from weak spots in the mirror and saving you hundreds of dollars in drilling charges and breakage later.

 Karate, Taekwondo and Martial Arts Mirrors

 Form is especially important in this category for martial arts studio mirrors.
 Whether you are practicing Karate, Tae Kwon Do, or any of the other martial arts, mirrors are essential to the Dojo.
 Most martial arts studios only do 25-35′ of mirrored walls, that’s really all they need for class sizes of 15-20 students.
 The karate mirrors should again be mounted 16″-22″ off the floor (we prefer 16″) with so many small children taking up the sport, they need to see their feet as well as the adults.
 However, the lower the karate mirror, the more likely it is to get kicked.
 Try to mirror the wall farthest from the kicking, tumbling, and throwing.
-We frame all our martial arts mirrors with a chrome frame, but we recommend an additional wooden frame (2″x4″) to protect the edge of the mirror, which is the most vulnerable to breakage.
+We recommend an additional wooden frame (2″x4″) to protect the edge of the mirror, which is the most vulnerable to breakage.
 You can add the wood frame after we leave, if you feel your students are a little on the wild side.